Evaluating Expressions

 print("flipped energy =", sol.energy)

 In this program, sol.energy correctly returns 0.
 However, after flipping the variable z, the cached energy value becomes invalid.
-Accessing sol.energy without recomputing the energy therefore results in a runtime error, as shown below:
+While the cache is invalid, not only accessing sol.energy but also printing via print(sol) reads the energy, and therefore results in a runtime error (in this example it occurs at the print right after the flip), as shown below:

 energy = 0